 - April 7, 2018 - State competition at University of Wisconsin-Milwaukee

 Science Olympiad Jr. is an after-school science and engineering club for students in grades four and five.
 Each week we investigate, experiment, design, build, and test.
 Some semesters we concentrate on a theme (such as rockets) and other semesters we try something new each week.
 Our goal is to give participants fun, interesting, intriguing, challenging, and motivating experiences with science and engineering.
 Together we learn, create, and share.
 Edgewood College Elementary Education majors work with Edgewood’s K-16 Science Director to plan and conduct the weekly activities.

-Students in seventh and eighth grade have the opportunity to produce and perform a musical each spring.
+Students in seventh and eighth grade produce and perform a musical each spring.
 This experience is part of the music curriculum.
-Along with choral and dance performance opportunities, students may also elect to participate in set-making, costume design, and stage crew.
-Being involved in a musical is a wonderful opportunity to work together and support each other as students demonstrate their individual gifts, talents, and abilities.
+Along with singing, acting, and dance performance opportunities, students participate in set-making, costume design, and stage crew.
+This class production is a wonderful opportunity to work together and support each other as students demonstrate their individual gifts, talents, and abilities.